G’day, and welcome to ATMac!

 Much of the accessibility information available for Apple users and developers centres around the VoiceOver spoken interface for blind users ATMac will include relevant information about VoiceOver, but other areas of accessibility will be covered in equal detail.

-I started ATMac because I use a bunch of assistive technology to access my own Mac, and couldn't find any sites that dealt with all types of assistive technology for OS X - this was before the iPod had any accessibility features and before the iPhone/iTouch/iPad had been announced.
-It seems important to have a central place where people can investigate all kinds of assistive and adaptive technology for all Apple products - both what's provided by Apple and what's provided by third party developers.
+I started ATMac because I use a bunch of assistive technology to access my own Mac, and couldn’t find any sites that dealt with all types of assistive technology for OS&X – this was before the iPod had any accessibility features and before the iPhone/iTouch/iPad had been announced.
+It seems important to have a central place where people can investigate all kinds of assistive and adaptive technology for all Apple products – both what’s provided by Apple and what’s provided by third party developers.

-If something moves you to write an article I suggest that you contact me first just to make sure nobody's already started writing it, but I am generally happy to accept all articles that are relevant.
-You can read the article guidelines to get an idea of what I'm looking for.
+If something moves you to write an article I suggest that you contact me first just to make sure nobody’s already started writing it, but I am generally happy to accept all articles that are relevant.

 Everyone is encouraged to comment on existing posts to add experiences, ideas, or anything else related to the post.
 You don’t have to have an account to make a comment, and if you don’t feel comfortable leaving your name then that’s fine too – anonymous comments are also very much welcome.
 If you’re too shy to leave a comment, you can always contact me privately – all feedback is welcome!